Brett-Tanner/Journal/2023/Oct_23.md

 - School API

-  - [] Create the React loader which fetches and handles the school API response
+  - [x] Create the React loader which fetches and handles the school API response
-    - [] Get setsumeikai title from its parent school
-  - [] Decide on a caching policy for the school/setsumeikai response

 - Inquiry API

-  - [] Add inquiries to the seasonal DB
+  - [x] Add inquiries to the seasonal DB
+    - [x] Forms
+    - [x] Index
+    - [x] Partial
   - [] Create the inquiry API
   - [] Create the React action to create inquiries through the API
   - [] Create the seasonal app views for staff to interact with inquiries

 - Features

+  - [x] Add hiragana versions of school name/address to avoid blank screen while filtering
   - [] Highlight p elements in SchoolCard when their string matches a query
   - [] Redirect in Router Actions based on selections state i.e. if no school navigate to school
-  - [] Add hiragana versions of school name/address to avoid blank screen while filtering?
   - [] Add loading states for SchoolList and Calendar

+- Bugs

+  - [x] Refreshing the form keeps the school but loses the setsumeikai
+    - Rails was sending a number for the id rather than a string
+  - [x] NavLink for Calendar not showing active from SchoolCard click
+    - Noticed it worked if the setsuId param was 'undefined' but not 0 for some reason, so changed the SchoolCard url to use undefined

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- [x] Add rack-cors so the API accepts requests from the React app
+- [x] Add hiragana to schools so searching doesn't go blank
 - [] Add photo service stats to options
+- [] Add total children who attended each event
+- [] Add setsumeikai stats once those are all set up
+- [] Should be able to add setsumeikai/inquiries in seasonal site like a spreadsheet

+  - Presented in a table that's a turboframe, rows can be forms to submit

 - Future Plans